openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

         - and how we know when it is verified (coverage).
     -   Prepared with the [VPTOOL](https://github.com/openhwgroup/core-v-verif/tree/master/tools/vptool) utility

-The specification and users' guide are inputs for design verification plans.
+The user manual and design document are inputs for design verification.
+They are joint documents for all configurations.
+Thanks to templating, it will be possible to generate versions specific to some given configurations.

+DVplans can be commonalized between some configurations thanks to the support of configuration fields by VPTOOL.

 ### Design

 - CVA6 configurable RTL source code (TRL5 target)
 - Subsystems and FPGA designs, a.k.a.
 APU, to exercise CVA6 on development boards...

+All CVA6 configurations share the same source code and are differentiated thanks to SystemVerilog parameters.

 ### Verification: